What is a financial close?

 To cut it short, with Board International, you can create this single version of the truth with expanded capabilities across the business whilst maintaining performance

-News & Events We are happy to announce that Rahul joined PlanPulse Dubai as per June 1st 2023 to strengthen our team in the Middle East.
-He will be working on multiple Board projects in the region together with our colleagues in The Netherlands and Belgium.
-Rahul...
+News & Events We are happy to announce that Arpan Srivastava joined PlanPulse Dubai as per September 1st 2023 to strenghten our team in The Middle East.
+He will be mainly working for customers in that region, together with our international team of experienced...